Payment processor vs. payment gateway: What they are and how they work together

 • Payment gateway: Payment gateways focus primarily on the secure transmission of payment data and typically do not provide additional services like fraud detection or chargeback management.

 • Payment processor: Payment processors usually require businesses to establish a merchant account to process transactions and may involve more complex setup procedures.
+A merchant account is a type of bank account that allows businesses to accept card payments.
+Traditionally, these needed to be set up through a bank, but many payment providers offer them as part of their suite of services.

 How do payment processors and payment gateways work together?